 Science Fiction and Fantasy have great potential to tell stories that explore what it means to be human, by taking us out of the our current reality and putting us somewhere else.
 Ultimately, I want to write and read stories that both entertain and move me.

 In years past, I would write a chapter and then polish obsessively, make it as good as possible before moving on.
-As a result, I have several brilliant chapters and zero finished books.
+When done, I would have several brilliant chapters and an unfinished books.

-Today, I am trying my hardest to live out Anne Lamott’s advice.
-I am turning off the internal editor, allowing the words to flow, and letting the first draft be a steaming pile of turds which can be fixed once the entire thing is done.
-I don’t follow that advice every day, but I’m working towards it.
+To finish Seacaster, I had to live out Anne Lamott’s advice.
+I have to turn off the internal editor, allow the words to flow, and let the first draft be a steaming pile which can be fixed once the entire thing is done.

 I always start with an idea, some hook that snags my imagination and carries my brain along.
 I develop that, adding notes, generating characters, worldbuilding until I have enough for a rough idea of where the story could go.
 Then I create the outline, using scene and sequel to build a plotline.
 Each scene or sequel is small, comprised of a specific goal or a problem to react to.
 When the outline is done, I prewrite each scene, describing in a few paragraphs what needs to happen.